AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 ---
-title: Prepare an email template for GenStudio
+title: Prepare an email template for Adobe GenStudio for Performance Marketers
-description: Learn how to build a custom email template for GenStudio.
+description: Learn how to build a custom email template for Adobe GenStudio for Performance Marketers.
 level: Intermediate
 feature: Templates, Content
 ---

-# Prepare email template for GenStudio
+# Prepare email template for Adobe GenStudio for Performance Marketers

 Typically, a designer creates the visual design of a template in a design program such as Adobe XD.
-After an email template is designed, coded, and tested, you can prepare it for upload and use in GenStudio.
+After an email template is designed, coded, and tested, you can prepare it for upload and use in GenStudio for Performance Marketers.

 See [Anatomy of a template](/help/user-guide/content/use-templates.md#anatomy-of-a-template).

 ## Add guidelines

-Before you prepare a Meta ad template, ensure that you have added [guidelines](/help/user-guide/guidelines/overview.md) to your GenStudio and populated them with comprehensive info for relevant brands.
+Before you prepare a Meta ad template, ensure that you have added [guidelines](/help/user-guide/guidelines/overview.md) to your GenStudio for Performance Marketers and populated them with comprehensive info for relevant brands.
 The [brand guidelines](/help/user-guide/guidelines/brands.md) directly influence generated content.

 **Example**: If you want the body of an email template to be no larger than 500 characters, add that requirement to the [channel guidelines](/help/user-guide/guidelines/brands.md#channel-guidelines) for the "body" field.

-If guidelines are not added to GenStudio, defaults are used.
+If guidelines are not added to GenStudio for Performance Marketers, defaults are used.

 ## Code an email template